 The extension cost £860 and the contractors were: Stainer Brothers of Rothwell, bricklaying and masonry; Harold Stainer, Rothwell, joiners and carpenters; John Dobson, Hunslet, plasterers; William Atkinson, Kirkstall Road, slaters; W. Ward, Rothwell, plumbers and glaziers; J. Stott, Oldham, hot water engineers; A. & G. Barker, Rothwell, painters and decorators.

 A grand opening ceremony and bazaar took place on Wednesday 30 October 1912 attended by the President of the Institute, Major Horace Walter Calverley.
-He had inherited on the sudden death of his brother, John Selwin Calverley, at Oulton Hall just after Christmas 1900.
-Since then he had chosen to live at his wife’s ancestral home, Down Hall in Essex, although he reguarly travelled north to keep an eye on the estate which was still earning a substantial income from the coal mined from underneath it.
+He had inherited the family fortune on the sudden death of his brother, John Selwin Calverley, at Oulton Hall just after Christmas 1900.
+Since 1902 he had lived in London and at Down Hall in Essex, inherited from his mother’s brother, although he regularly travelled north to keep an eye on the Oulton estate which was still earning a substantial income from the coal mined from underneath it.

 In a speech John Farrer said he was extremely pleased in having the honour of asking Major Calverley to open “the fine room.”
 He was greatly delighted because the ceremony was “the crowning point of a splendid effort.”
 His recollection was that the first part of the Institute was built following the formation of a committee which had met at Oulton school in 1892.
-One of its members was Rev. A. G. Rawsthorne, Vicar of Oulton who had become the Bishop of Whalley.
+One of its members was Rev. Atherton Gwillym Rawstorne, Vicar of Oulton who had become the Bishop of Whalley in 1909.

 Major Calverley said the Grosvenor Room completed a fine institution.
 Most of the money had been raised and it was a true Yorkshire saying that “where there was a will there was a way.”
 This had been so in this case and it was really wonderful how the money had been secured.